-- Adaptation Name Change: Per Word Of God, it was a conscious decision to give Toji's sister the name Chiyo rather than Mariko, the name she had in SOE 2 Dark Lady Of Tokyo 3.
+- Adaptation Name Change: Per Word of God, it was a conscious decision to give Toji's sister the name Chiyo rather than Mariko, the name she had in Superwomen of Eva 2: Dark Lady of Tokyo-3.

-- Alternate Universe: In addition to the obvious, unlike the other SoE2 stories — even SOE 2 The Ultimate Rush — Soaring High seems to be based more on Rebuild of Evangelion than the original Neon Genesis Evangelion.
+- Alternate Universe: In addition to the obvious, unlike the other SoE2 stories — even Superwomen of Eva 2: The Ultimate Rush — Soaring High seems to be based more on Rebuild of Evangelion than the original Neon Genesis Evangelion.
 This appears to be a plot point, as it seems Gendo is working off the original Neon Genesis Evangelion playbook.